-Students are considered to be in continuing student status if they are not absent from the College for more than one semester before reenrolling.
+Students are considered continuing if they attend every semester without any break in attendance.
+Summer intersession is not counted when tabulating continuing student status.
+Students that have a break in attendance must reapply for admission to the college.
 Degree and transfer requirements for continuing students are determined by those listed in the catalog for the year in which they initially enroll.